zhou-dong/zhou-dong.github.io/_posts/linear-algebra/brown/coding-matrix/2015-02-26-basic-math-intro.md

 ---
 layout: page
-title: CM-01 The Function and the Field
+title: The Function and the Field
 tagline: Note One of Coding the Matrix
+categories: matrix python
 ---

 {% include JB/setup %}